 Things To Consider When Buying A Car On A Budget

-Purchasing a car is often the second largest investment most people will make after buying a house.
+Buying a car is often the second largest investment most people will make after buying a house.
 Therefore, there are various aspects to keep in mind when on the hunt.
 This is especially true if you are on a budget when you purchase a car.
-Despite this, you can follow a few tips that will enable you to not only afford the vehicle of your dreams but also do so without dipping too deeply into your rainy day fund.
+Despite this, you can follow a few tips that will enable you to afford the vehicle of your dreams and do so without dipping too deeply into your rainy day fund.

 Does It Need To Be New?
 (Or Is Leasing An Option?)